ebm539/minecraft-modding-playground/README.md

 - Beat Saber, but for text input: type a word/sentence by selecting the characters flying towards you in Beat Saber squares
 - In VR: inputting text by grabbing blocks (think a Minecraft-like 3D voxel environment)
+- Factorio as text input: enter text by assembling the letters, requiring their own production lines